jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 4. `API_Page.mv` processes the request parameters (toggle switch data attributes).
 If they are valid, then the it either add, update, or delete the UPS DV fee.
 If not then it will send error information.
 5. `Shipping_Insurance_front_end.js` will receive this data and will update the UI as needed.
 6. If the customer makes changes to their basket then `UPS_DECLARED_VALUE_MACHINE.mv` will see that their is a mismatch between the calculated fee and the fee in the basket.
 In this case it will update the fee.
+7. Our website asks one last time if they want to protect their order on OSEL.
+This choice is required for the order to be complete.
+When they submit the form to the next page they will first be taken to a PREACTION page.
+This is where the charge will added if they chose it.
+After the charge is applied they are taken to OPAY to complete the purchase.

 ---